nvpro-samples/vk_gaussian_splatting/README.md

 3. The **opacity is updated** based on `A` using the **Gaussian formula**.
 4. The **final color** (including the updated opacity) is written to `outColor`, using the splat color from **`inSplatCol`**.

-> **Note:** that one might use barycentric coordinates to remove the need from passing fragPos, to be verified and potentially implemented.

 ### Mesh shader

-The mesh shader is implemented in [raster.mesh.glsl](shaders/raster.mesh.glsl).
+The mesh shader is implemented in [**raster.mesh.glsl**](shaders/raster.mesh.glsl).
 Compared to the vertex shader approach, most processing (culling, color computation, projection) is performed per splat rather than per vertex, significantly improving efficiency.
-The key aspects of the mesh shader are outlined below.presented hereafter.
+The key aspects of the mesh shader are outlined below.

 #### Shader Setup

-* Requires Vulkan mesh shading (GL_EXT_mesh_shader)
+* Requires Vulkan mesh shading extension `GL_EXT_mesh_shader`
 * Uses a workgroup size of 32 (layout(local_size_x = 32, local_size_y = 1, local_size_z = 1) in;).
     * This configuration is optimized for NVIDIA hardware.
 * Outputs triangles, with a maximum of 128 vertices and 64 primitives per workgroup.